Behind The Lens: Take Me Home

 Folk songs, pastoral poems, inspirational quotes, and pop culture pseudo profundities are awash with both visions and words expressing the quaint charm of the country road.
 Many of these roads are entirely mythical or just a state of mind.
 More than one over-worked and frazzled old soul has fantasized about ditching the computer, cell phone, and the lousy desk job to follow one of these rustic byways to a simpler way of life.
-Going native, as they say.
+Going native, they might say.

 Photographically speaking, the magic of Sparks Lane is not fully revealed and appreciated until you arrive the morning after a cool, still evening when a layer of heavy fog forms in the cove.
 On the morning this image was captured, these were precisely the conditions.
 The fog bank settled down along the river and migrated from right to left from the direction I was standing.
 The fog would slowly intensify and build before suddenly dissipating and starting the cycle all over again.
 This gave me several different versions of the scene from this vantage point.
 The fog helps simplify the composition as it hides and obfuscates the trees in the background.
 As a result, the foreground trees stand out stronger and more prominently because of the clean and simple background when the fog was in place.

 The road and fence posts help pull the viewer into the image and through the small tunnel of trees with multiple leading lines and a sense of diminishing scale.
 The mid-telephoto perspective crops out any bright sky from the very top and minimizes the amount of road and immediate foreground down at the bottom of the frame.

 Take Me Home can be licensed or purchased as a print here.